Eurasian Land Bridge: Bering Strait link

 In April 2007 the Russian government announced that it was considering building a double track broad gauge rail tunnel under the Bering Strait between Chukotka and Alaska.
 The tunnel, as projected, would be 60 mi long and would include oil and gas pipelines, fiber optic cables and power lines.
-The tunnel project was estimated to cost $65 billion and take between 15 and 20 years to build.
-In addition to the Russian government, sponsors of the project apparently include Transneft and RAO United Energy Systems.
+The tunnel project was estimated to cost $65 billion and to take between 15 and 20 years to build.
+In addition to the Russian government, proposed sponsors of the project apparently included Transneft and RAO United Energy Systems.

 The project, as envisioned, would connect the Trans-Siberian via Komsomolsk-on-Amur/Yakutsk in Siberian Russia with the North American rail network (gauge to be widened) at Fort Nelson, British Columbia, Canada, a distance of 3700 mi.
 A significant hurdle for the project is that the nearest major road to the Russian end of the tunnel is 1000 mi away.
-In addition, Alaska has no direct rail link to either Canada or the contiguous United States.
+In addition, Alaska has no direct rail link either to Canada or to the contiguous United States.
 Other leaders, including Wally Hickel, Lyndon LaRouche, Sun Myung Moon, and the 14th Dalai Lama have also advocated the construction of a tunnel or bridge across the strait.